AppThreat/atom/README.md

 Extract local variable and parameter usages --min-num-calls <value>  the minimum number of calls required for a usage slice - defaults to 1.
   --include-source         includes method source code in the slices - defaults to false.
+  --extract-endpoints      extract http endpoints and convert to openapi format using atom-tools - defaults to false.
 Command: reachables [options]
 Extract reachable data-flow slices based on automated framework tags --source-tag <value>     source tag - defaults to framework-input.